thunze/abitur/englisch/utopia_dystopia.md

 - clones' lives are heavily restricted, e. g. they are not allowed to go outside there destined area
 - indoctrination happens so that they don't become rebellious **> limited knowledge**
 - clones are satisfied with **senseless tasks** they need to accomplish
-- **three parts:** Hailsham.
-Cottages, Ruth's
+- **three parts:** Hailsham, Cottages, Ruth's life as a so-called *carer*
+	- *carer:* people who take care of donors at
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwODE1ODI2MywtMjY4MTY2NzU5LDk3NT
+eyJoaXN0b3J5IjpbMTAyNTM4MjQ0MCwtMjY4MTY2NzU5LDk3NT
 M1Mzk4NiwtMTc1ODY0MDY0MiwxNDc1MTk4MzMxLC0xMjM3Mjk0
 MjgzLC0xMzcwOTkyODgyLC02ODk3NzM4MzJdfQ==
 -->